tansawit/tansawit.me/content/projects.md

 My projects to date include:

-## Other things
+## Python Libraries

-- [cardvalidate](https://github.com/tansawit/cardvalidate) - A Python package to check credit card issuer and validate card number and CVV using Luhn's algorithm and RegEx
+- [cardvalidate](https://github.com/tansawit/cardvalidate) - A Python package to check credit card issuer and validate card number and CVV using Luhn's algorithm and RegEx.
+Available on [PyPI](https://pypi.org/project/cardvalidate/)